2nd Oct 2024

 Ptosis surgical procedures for drooping eyelids at Kensington Medical in Harley street, London:

 • Blepharoplasty: Upper eyelid blepharoplasty is a popular cosmetic surgery procedure that tightens and elevates the eyelids.
-For more information about an upper eyelid reduction click here.
+For more information about an upper and lower eyelid reduction click here.

 • Frontalis sling procedure: A frontalis sling technique is a typical surgical option if the problem is with the levator muscle’s function.
 The frontalis muscle is used to regulate the top eyelid, whereas the forehead muscle is used to control the lower eyelid.